 Remember how teachers and counselors are always telling you that it's important to be a well-rounded individual?
 This is the student resume section where you can show hiring managers just how interesting you are.

-List a few of your hobbies, interests, and things you're passionate about in a short bulleted list.
+List a few of your unique hobbies and personal interests on a resume, as well as things you're passionate about in a short bulleted list.
 If you have space, you can write a brief sentence about each one to explain what you like about it and how you enjoy participating in it.
 This will likely be the very last section in your resume.

 Want to beef out your resume a little more?
 These sections aren't required, but if you don't have much professional experience, they can be helpful ways to add more length to your resume without adding fluff: